THE JOURNEY FROM MAGIC, TO RELIGION AND TO SCIENCE

 "If I have seen further, it is by standing on the shoulders of giants."

-The Middle Palaeolithic era was the very start of this collective learning journey.
+The middle Paleolithic era was the very start of this collective learning journey.
 At the beginning of man’s existence, there were no social constructs, objective truths about existence, and no scholars to learn from.
+Therefore, anything was possible, and all early theories were equal.
 Moreover, living in small, nomadic groups meant little interaction, so the spread of any idea was greatly restricted.

 THE BIRTH OF THEORIES BASED ON MAGIC